 After a decade-long break from journalism, I returned to the field and realized that I needed a better-looking online portfolio.
 I’ve been keeping links to my writing clips on this website, but it’s rather text heavy.
 I tried adding one image per story, but the page looked rather disorganized since it’s essentially an article format with images and story descriptions piled up vertically one after the other.
 So, I explored portfolio sites out there for writers and journalists.
+(UPDATE: I’ve since figured out how to make a more visually-appealing portfolio in WordPress, which is what my site is built in, but the portfolio sites are easier to use.)

 What I looked for: